Susan M. Cunningham: 1980–1997

-By 1980, Cunningham was employed by Amoco Corp where she occupied various exploration and development positions until 1997.
+In 1980, Cunningham was employed by Amoco Corp where she occupied various exploration and development positions until 1997.
 Among them were managing director of Denmark and Sweden, and exploration manager of Deepwater Gulf of Mexico.
 Cunningham was the company's first female country manager and first female domestic exploration manager in the deepwater Gulf of Mexico.

 1997–2000

-Cunningham began working for Statoil ASA in 1997, where she took on the role of exploration manager of South Africa, and in 1998 returned to working with the Deepwater Gulf of Mexico as Statoil's Vice President of exploration.
+Cunningham began working for the Norwegian energy company, Statoil ASA in 1997, where she took on the role of exploration manager of South Africa, and in 1998 returned to working with the Deepwater Gulf of Mexico as Statoil's Vice President of exploration.
 In 1999, her final year working for Statoil, she served as Vice President of West African Exploration before becoming Vice Present of core worldwide explorations at Texaco Inc in 2000.

 2001–2017

 After leaving Texaco in 2001, Cunningham took on the role of Senior Vice President of Exploration with Noble Energy Inc in the same year.
 Between 2001 and 2014, Cunningham occupied numerous senior management positions within the company, including Senior Vice President of the Gulf of Mexico, West Africa, and Frontiers.
 In addition, she established Noble Energy's business and innovation department, which she also oversaw.
-In 2014, she was promoted further to Executive Vice President of EHSR (Environment, Health, Safety, Regulatory) and New Frontiers, which encompassed global exploration, geoscience, frontier, and new ventures, a position in which she remained until 2017.
+In 2014, she was promoted further to Executive Vice President of EHSR (Environment, Health, Safety, Regulatory) and New Frontiers, which encompassed global exploration, Geoscience, frontier, and new ventures, a position in which she remained until 2017.

 While working with Noble Energy, Cunningham was also active in other organizations.
 From 2005 and 2014, Cunningham was a member of the board at Cliff's Natural Resources and from 2010 to 2011, was the Chair of the Offshore Technology Conference (OTC) as a representative of the American Association of Petroleum Geologists (AAPG).
 In addition she served on the boards of both the Houston Area Women's Center and the Houston Geological Society.

 2017–present

-In 2017, Cunningham was hired by Darcy Partners, where she worked as an advisor until 2019.
+In 2017, Cunningham was hired by Darcy Partners, where she worked as an advisor for the consulting firm until 2019.

 In September 2020, Cunningham became a director of Whiting Petroleum Corporation (now Chord Energy), where she also serves on the ESG and Audit Committees.
 She is also on the board of directors of Enbridge and Oil Search.